 Method: Cut the lemon in half and squeeze the juice onto a cloth until soaked.
 Follow this by rubbing the stain all over and leave it to “sit” on the stain for about 30 minutes.

 If the staining is particularly bad, secure the cloth to the item with an elastic band and leave it to work for approximately one hour.

 Once the time has elapsed, make a light paste of baking soda and water.
 Add this mixture to the lemon-soaked cloth and then gently rub the cloth over the item to be cleaned.

 Next, use a soft brush or toothbrush to scrub away at the stained area.
-Upon completion, take a fresh clean cloth and rinse down the item with warm water, dry, and then buff to a shine.
+Upon completion, take a fresh, clean cloth, rinse down the item with warm water, dry it, and then buff it to a shine.

 Dad’s tip – Cut a lemon in half, dip it into a bowl of baking soda, and then directly apply it to light stains to speed up the process.

 In my house, the bathroom cupboard is the home of cleaning cloths, bowls, dog shampoo, and all the leftover bottles of stuff I have received as gifts over the years.
 Or, to put it another way, the place for all the things I don’t want the wife to find!